+What is project requirements elicitation?
 Elicitation is an active effort to extract project-related information from all relevant stakeholders.
 The objective is to clearly define the business or project objectives.
 Requirements elicitation uses various analytics and techniques that allow for complete, concise and clear requirements to be gathered.

+Why is it important?
 A Standish Group report lists “incomplete requirements” as the leading cause of software project failure and reveals that poor requirements account for 50% of project failures.
 Poor requirements are a result of sub-standard elicitation which may also lead to scope creep, budget overrun and inadequate process redesign.

 Elicitation is important as many stakeholders are unable to accurately articulate the business problem.
 Therefore, analysts performing the elicitation need to ensure that the requirements produced are clearly understandable, useful and relevant.
 A well defined problem and clear requirements will go a long way to creating the correct solution that adds value to the business.

+How to perform requirements elicitation?
 Business analysts often think requirements gathering is like collecting sea shells, fairly easy to identify and collect.
 However in reality, requirements gathering is much like archaeology, the real value is hidden deep down and takes real, active effort to find.
 The type of elicitation technique used can dictate the thoroughness of the search and the value of the information found.
 It is therefore important for analysts to use the most appropriate techniques to gather complete, concise and clear requirements from all relevant stakeholders.